Kersplode/OnlyFangsWAs/Mage/1-ReadMe.txt

-Put the mage folder with into your /Interface folder so that this ReadMe's path is: /Interface/Audio/Mage/ReadMe.txt
+Put the Mage folder with into your /Interface/Audio folder so that this ReadMe's path is:
+/Interface/Audio/Mage/1-ReadMe.txt

 Open the 3-MageWA file and copy the text in that file.
 Open WeakAuras in game with /wa.